Detention deputies take elementary school children shopping

 WICHITA, Kan.
-(KSNW) – Some Sedgwick County detention deputies to the night off from duties for a good cause.
+(KSNW) – Some Sedgwick County detention deputies took Friday night off from duties for a good cause.

 The detention deputies took more than a dozen children from Cooper and Oaklawn Elementary Schools shopping for Christmas.
 They say this is a way to help build secure connections.